kyma-project/kyma/docs/service-brokers/docs/004-overview-reb.md

 ---
-title: Remote Environment Broker
+title: Application Broker
 type: Overview
 ---

-The Remote Environment Broker (REB) provides remote environments in the Service Catalog.
-A remote environment represents the environment connected to the Kyma instance.
-The Remote Environment Broker enables the integration of independent remote environments within Kyma.
+The Application Broker (APB) provides Applications in the Service Catalog.
+An Application represents an external solution connected to the Kyma instance.
+The APB enables the integration of independent Applications within Kyma.
 It also allows you to extend the functionality of existing systems.

-The REB observes all the remote environment custom resources and exposes their APIs and/or Events as ServiceClasses to the Service Catalog.
-When the list of remote environments' ServiceClasses is available in the Service Catalog, you can create an EnvironmentMapping, provision those ServiceClasses, and enable them for Kyma services.
+The APB observes all the Application custom resources and exposes their APIs and Events as ServiceClasses to the Service Catalog.
+When the list of remote the ServiceClasses of an Application is available in the Service Catalog, you can create an ApplicationMapping, provision those ServiceClasses, and enable them for Kyma services.

-The REB implements the Service Broker API.
+The APB implements the [Open Service Broker API](https://www.openservicebrokerapi.org/).
 For more details about the Service Brokers, see the Service Brokers **Overview** documentation.